Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Debt Solutions to Help Manage Your Debt

-If you have tried money management techniques, but they have not helped your circumstances, you will need to move forward and consider a debt solution.
+If you have tried money management techniques but they have not helped your circumstances, you will need to move forward and consider a debt solution.
 Guidance from a proficient debt adviser will be essential to ensure the right solution for your circumstances.
-Realistically there are probably four options available to you due to the large size of a £50k debt that we will now consider.
+Due to the large size of a £50k debt that we will now consider, there are probably four options available to you.

 Individual Voluntary Arrangements (IVAs)